mattzipan/daily-dev-tips/src/pages/posts/css-logos-react-logo.md

 We say, animate `to` rotate exactly one turn (which equals 360 degrees).

-And there you go, a one-div CSS React logo that animates.
+And there you go, a one-div CSS React logo that animates. ✨

+## CodePen Demo

 <p class="codepen" data-height="300" data-default-tab="result" data-slug-hash="VwyvOWy" data-user="rebelchris" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">
   <span>See the Pen <a href="https://codepen.io/rebelchris/pen/VwyvOWy">
   Untitled</a> by Chris Bongers (<a href="https://codepen.io/rebelchris">@rebelchris</a>)
   on <a href="https://codepen.io">CodePen</a>.</span>
 </p>
-<script async defer src="https://cpwebassets.codepen.io/assets/embed/ei.js"></script>

 ### Thank you for reading, and let's connect!

-Thank you for reading my blog.
 Feel free to subscribe to my email newsletter and connect on [Facebook](https://www.facebook.com/DailyDevTipsBlog) or [Twitter](https://twitter.com/DailyDevTips1)